„Polizei.Wissen“ is a journal dealing with topics that are relevant for police education and training. Its central idea is to

 The aim of this special issue is to get a broader picture of how the pandemic has effected polices in Europe and what lessons might be learned for a policing of pandemic situations on a European level.

-Please hand in your proposal for an entry by November 30th 2020 to email@example.com.
+Please hand in your proposal for an entry by the end of February 2021 to email@example.com.